Team World Wins WSL Founder’s Cup As Champion Surfers Find Perfect Waves 100 Miles From The Nearest Ocean

 “Of course that came into mind, during the development.
 When dreaming how this was going to play out, and what I envisioned it looking like, I definitely thought that it made sense, that you could schedule those things for competition… If you’re going to bring in sponsorship and have it on TV, you got to be able to call the time slots and that sort of thing.
 It’s funny because surfers don’t live on that kind of schedule.
 We don’t live by a time schedule, we live by conditions.
 This somewhat eliminates that problem, if that’s a problem.”

-Team USA member Kolohe Andino told NPR that he was struck by the contrast between local environment and the amazing waves.
+Team USA surfer Kolohe Andino told NPR that he was struck by the contrast between the local environment and the amazing waves.

 “It’s just super different because you’re in the middle of the desert.
 You drive here, you’re like, whoa this is so weird and you get here, and it’s paradise for a surfer, just perfect waves.”